greensebastian/socialight/README.md

 ## Accepting and declining

 After being invited to an event, a user can accept or decline events one at a time through the accept and decline commands.
 These commands will act on the **NEXT** event the user has been invited to and has not yet responded to.
-You can't change your respons to an invite after sending accept or decline.
+You can't change your response to an invite after sending accept or decline.
 If you have two pending invites, you should respond to them sequentially in chronological order.

 ![accept and decline](https://imgur.com/0fJQKYv.png)